islender/RiivoAutoBuilder/README.md

 # RiivoAutoBuilder

-# THIS IS UNFINISHED AND PURELY FOR EDUCATIONAL PURPOSES
+# THIS IS UNFINISHED and i dont recommend using it yet, but it is usuable to an extent

 aka don't use it because it's not good enough for fully fledged editing yet